 Member, Professional Advisors Committee, The Boston Foundation, Inc.

-Former Co-Chair, Professional Advisors Network, The Boston Foundation, Inc.
+Co-Chair, Professional Advisors Network, The Boston Foundation, Inc.

 Past Presenter, Estate Planning Basics, The Boston Foundation, Inc.